Testing¶

 When there are multiple patch calls in a test file for the module it is testing, it may be desirable to capture the shared string prefix for these patch calls in a module-level variable.
 If used, such variables should be named

-or, for datasource tests,DS_PATH
+M_PATHor, for datasource tests,DS_PATH.

 Test Argument Ordering¶